English Premier League table - Nigeria Today

 English Premier League table

-English Premier League table after Sunday’s 1315 GMT match (played, won, drawn, lost, goals for, goals against, points):
+English Premier League table after Monday’s match (played, won, drawn, lost, goals for, goals against, points):

 Liverpool 37 21 10 6 75 42 73